AnastasiayA26/Grapher/README.md

 - **Interactive Graph Plotting**: Visualize functions on a dynamic graph with adjustable ranges.
 - **Function Management**: Add and delete functions from the list.
 - **Visibility Toggle**: Show or hide functions on the graph.
-- **Responsive Design**: The application adapts to different screen sizes.

 ## Technologies Used